liviu-macovei/PdfAttachment/README.md

 # PdfAttachment

-In the new folder c:/temp/ create a new folder "bin" and inside add the containt of temp.zip
+In the new folder c:/temp/ add the containt of temp.zip